 We appreciate that the city highlighted actions that it can take on its own.
 While some of these actions will take time, we would like to see the time frames accelerated for many of these actions.
 Some examples:

-COH should achieve 100% renewable energy by 2022
+COH should achieve 100% renewable energy by 2022.

 The municipal benchmarking and energy audit policy should be updated by 2025.